-- refers to the task entrusted by the intergovernmental conference to the Laeken European Council, namely to specify the preparatory procedure and subject matter of the next intergovernmental conference; and calls for the involvement of the regions and local authorities in this process; - 2. stresses that the preparations for the next intergovernmental conference must ensure that broad public support for European integration is restored; - 3. in a bid to boost public support for integration, calls for - in particular, the organisation of a broad public debate on the reform options facing the next intergovernmental conference; such a debate must be backed by the European Parliament and national and regional parliaments as elected bodies representing the people; and - a discussion as part of the public debate of the European Union's objective, the importance of the subsidiarity principle as the ground rule for a transparent division of powers, the resultant need for reform and the requisite Treaty amendments; - 4. stresses that the procedure to be used to prepare for the 2004 intergovernmental conference must take account of the position under both the Treaty and constitutional law of Member States' governments and parliaments in the further development of the Treaty.
-Member States' position as "masters of the Treaties" must not be undermined in the process.
-Any Treaty amendment must ultimately remain the responsibility of the Member States and their parliaments.
+- 1. refers to the task entrusted by the intergovernmental conference to the Laeken European Council, namely to specify the preparatory procedure and subject matter of the next intergovernmental conference; and calls for the involvement of the regions and local authorities in this process; - 2. stresses that the preparations for the next intergovernmental conference must ensure that broad public support for European integration is restored; - 3. in a bid to boost public support for integration, calls for - in particular, the organisation of a broad public debate on the reform options facing the next intergovernmental conference; such a debate must be backed by the European Parliament and national and regional parliaments, and by local and regional authorities; and - a discussion as part of the public debate of the European Union's objective, the importance of the subsidiarity and proportionality principles as the ground rule for a transparent division of powers, the resultant need for reform and the requisite Treaty amendments; - 4. stresses that the procedure to be used to prepare for the 2004 intergovernmental conference must take account of the position under both the Treaty and constitutional law of Member States' governments and parliaments in the further development of the Treaty.
 A procedure must therefore be selected which provides for close monitoring of the debate by the Member States and their parliaments and regional and local authorities.
 This requires that the debate be completely transparent.
-At the end of the preparatory phase, suggestions, recommendations and options should be drawn up on the basis of the proposals put forward, and submitted to the intergovernmental conference; - 5. advocates entrusting the procedural management and coordination of the preparations to a steering committee; - 6. proposes the establishment of working parties, which: - are responsible, under the coordination of the steering committee, for drawing up reform options for discussion at the intergovernmental conference; - are made up individually of representatives of the Member States, regional and local authorities, the Committee of the Regions, parliaments and the EU institutions depending on the subject matter to be discussed; specialists should be responsible for dealing with technical issues;

-• submit interim results and options at fixed dates, which can then be discussed in the European Parliament and national and regional parliaments.

-3. Object of the 2004 intergovernmental conference
+At the end of the preparatory phase, suggestions, recommendations and options should be drawn up on the basis of the proposals put forward, and submitted to the intergovernmental conference: - 5. advocates entrusting the procedural management and coordination of the preparations to a convention; - 6. proposes the establishment of a convention, which: - is made up of representatives of the Member States and the national parliaments, a representative of the European Commission, representatives of the European Parliament and of the candidate countries, and two full members of the Committee of the Regions; specialists should be responsible for dealing with technical issues; - submits interim results and options at fixed dates, which can then be discussed in the European Parliament and national and regional parliaments. - 3.
+Object of the 2004 intergovernmental conference

-The Committee of the Regions $\frac{1}{2}$
+The Committee of the Regions^{}